ahrm/chrome-fastread/README.md

 - 0 1 1 2 0.4
 ^
 ```
 The first character can be either `-` or `+`.
-If it is `-`, we don't highlight commong english word (for example 'a', 'and', etc.) if it is '+' we highlight all words.
+If it is `-`, we don't highlight common english words (for example 'a', 'and', etc.) if it is '+' we highlight all words.

 ```
 - 0 1 1 2 0.4